shanest/old-website/cv/index.md

 ### MS theses

+`2024`
+Abhinav Patil, "Language Models can Generalize from Indirect Evidence: Evidence from Filtered Corpus Training (FICT)"

+`2023`
+Yifan Jiang (PhD student, Computer Science @ Waterloo), "The Weighted Mobius Score: A Unified Framework for Feature Attribution"

+`2022`
+Meheresh Yeditha (Software Engineer @ Rippling), "An Investigation Into Supervision for Seq2Seq Techniques for Natural Language to Code Translation"

 `2022`
 Nathaniel Imel (PhD Student, Logic and Philosophy of Science @ UC Irvine), "Modals in natural language optimize the simplicity/informativeness tradeoff"